 Symposium overview

-The upcoming Frontiers symposium focusing on Community-led circular solutions for inclusive climate action, will take place from 30 September to 2 October 2026 in Belo Horizonte, Brazil, in partnership with WIEGO, as a chair of the Circular Economy Thematic Chamber of Brazil’s National Climate Change Forum.
+The upcoming Frontiers symposium focusing on Community-led circular solutions for inclusive climate action, will take place from 30 September to 2 October 2026 in Belo Horizonte, Brazil, in partnership with WIEGO, as a chair of the Circular Economy Thematic Chamber of the Fórum Brasileiro de Mudança do Clima (Brazil’s Climate Change Forum).
+Members of the CE Chamber, including ICLEI – Local Governments for Sustainability, and Instituto Clima e Sociedade (Institute Climate and Society), will also be engaged as working group partners.

 The event will offer a unique opportunity for delegates from different disciplines to connect and network with experts from around the world, and to explore cross-cutting issues through three different sub-themes: